Rocco-Gossmann/GoWas/Documentation/KeyboardInput.md

 If a key is released, that has a `Rune` assigned, it will be put into the Engines `Rune-History`

-The last 64 runes are keept in a list, managed by the Engine.
+The last 64 runes are kept in a list, managed by the Engine.

 (See the [Key - List](#key---list) below, to learn, what key has what rune attached.)

-it works exactly as the [Key-History](#key-history), but uses runes, which opens the possiblity of a command like like interface.
+it works exactly as the [Key-History](#key-history), but uses runes, which opens the possibility of a commandline-like interface.
 (For text adventure games for example.)

 #### CLI-Like example